Disclosure: This post may contain affiliate links. Please read my privacy policy.

 Whole30 Mashed Potatoes | Perchance to Cook, www.perchancetocook.com

-• butter potatoes ( or Yukon gold potatoes)- They make for the best mashed potatoes because they are soft and velvety after they are boiled.
+• Butter potatoes ( or Yukon gold potatoes)- They make for the best mashed potatoes because they are soft and velvety after they are boiled.

-• almond milk– this is a great non-dairy milk alternative.
+• Almond milk– this is a great non-dairy milk alternative.

-• coconut cream– make sure the coconut cream doesn’t have any preservatives or additives inside.
+• Coconut cream– make sure the coconut cream doesn’t have any preservatives or additives inside.
 Also make sure you enjoy the taste of your coconut cream.
 I love Savoy coconut cream because it is creamy and doesn’t taste like coconut.

-• olive oil– extra light olive oil keeps the flavor light.
+• Olive oil– extra light olive oil keeps the flavor light.

-• garlic powder– this adds flavor without having to cook the garlic first
+• Garlic powder– this adds flavor without having to cook the garlic first

-• dried parsley– this also adds flavor.
+• Dried parsley– this also adds flavor.
 Feel free to use fresh parsley if you want.

-• salt– use the salt of your choice.
+• Salt– use the salt of your choice.

-• pepper– fresh ground pepper is best here.
+• Pepper– fresh ground pepper is best here.

 Whole30 Mashed Potatoes | Perchance to Cook, www.perchancetocook.com

-• this includes the almond milk, coconut cream, olive oil, garlic powder, dried parsley, salt and pepper.
+Step 2: Add all the ingredients into a bowl and mash.
+This includes the almond milk, coconut cream, olive oil, garlic powder, dried parsley, salt and pepper.

 Whole30 Mashed Potatoes | Perchance to Cook, www.perchancetocook.com